FAQ - Locating Materials

 To look up an Ordinance, you may use the print set of the Laws of Hong Kong, which is located in the Quick Reference Area of the Law Section.
-Refer to the Index Volume of the set.
-Alternatively, you can use the search engine of BLIS web site (URL: http://www.legislation.gov.hk/index.htm); LEXIS.com; Westlaw International.
+Start by using the Index Volume of the set.
+Alternatively, you can use the databases, Bilingual Laws Information System (BLIS), Lexis HK or Westlaw Asia.

 How to find a Hong Kong case with its case name, for example, Chu Hon Wah v.
 Cho Herman ?

 You may consult a case citator: Consolidated Index to All Reported Hong Kong Decisions or Hong Kong Case Citator.
-With the citation given, you then use an abbreviation list to look up the full title of the law report.
+With the citation given, you then use an abbreviation list to look up the full title of the law report and then search it in the library catalogue.
 Next turn to the respective law report to read the case.
 Hong Kong law reports, case citators and abbreviation lists can be found in the Quick Reference Area of the Law Section (Stack B).
-The following databases also carry full text of Hong Kong judgments and cases: Judgments and Legal Reference (URL: http://www.judiciary.gov.hk/en/legal_ref/judgments.htm); LEXIS.com; Westlaw International.
+The following databases also carry full text of Hong Kong judgments and cases: Judgments and Legal Reference, Lexis HK and Westlaw Asia.

 How can I locate a UK case with its case name, for example, Hewitt v.
 Lewis ?

-You can refer to the case citator or a case table, for example, Current Law Case Citator or The Digest: Consolidated Table of Cases, to find the citation of the case.
+You can refer to the case citator or a case table, for example, The Digest: Consolidated Table of Cases, to find the citation of the case.
 Then use the abbreviation guides to identify the title of the law report.
 Next look up the law report title in the Library Catalogue and go to the respective location in the Law Section to use the law report if available.
-You can also take the case name to the databases, LEXIS.com and Westlaw International and search it there.
+You can also take the case name to the databases, Lexis HK and Westlaw Asia, and search it there.
 When using the databases, first choose the appropriate field and enter the case name accordingly.

 How can I find the text of UK Act?

-If you know the year of the Act, you can use the annual volume of the Current Law Statutes to find the Act.
-If you are not sure about the year, then please refer to the Consolidated Index volume of the Halsbury's Statutes of England and Wales to find the Act you need.
-Full text of UK Acts are also available from the UK Office of Public Sector Information web site - Acts of the UK Parliament; LEXIS.com and Westlaw International.
+Use the Halsbury's Statutes of England and Wales, refer to the Consolidated Index volume first.
+Full text of UK Acts are also available from the UK Office of Public Sector Information web site - Acts of the UK Parliament, Lexis HK and Westlaw Asia.